 - SSRIs / SNRIs, possible additive serotonergic activity; talk to your doctor

-- CYP3A4 inhibitors (grapefruit juice, ketoconazole, some antibiotics), may increase kratom blood levels
+- CYP3A4 inhibitors (grapefruit juice, ketoconazole, some antibiotics), may raise kratom blood levels

 - Stimulants (Adderall, Vyvanse), increased cardiovascular strain